frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 configuration file will be stored according to the following schema, which will be defined in ``schema.ldif``.

+The ``certProfile`` terminology is used where possible to disambiguate certificate profiles from TPS token profiles.

 The ``classId`` attribute is a *Directory String* that stores the the enrollment class identifier::